astsu777/surf/README.md

 # Dependencies
 The following packages are necessary in order to run this build of Surf properly:

+* webkit2gtk (v4.0 or greater - necessary for compiling)
 * dmenu (for text search, Web queries and URI browsing)
 * surfraw (for quick Web queries)